Republic of Austria v. Altmann: Reactions

-Reactions and auction

 The ruling in favor of Maria Altmann came as a great shock to the Austrian public and the government.
 The loss of the paintings was regarded in Austria as a loss of national treasure.
 She had attempted earlier to come to some mutual agreement in 1999; however, the government repeatedly ignored her proposals.
 Maria Altmann told the government that time had run out, and there would be no deal from her side anymore.
 The Austrian government declined to accept a condition of the arbitration which would have allowed it preferentially to purchase the paintings at an attested market price.
 The paintings left Austria in March 2006 and were returned to Altmann.
 Consequently, the Austrian government received criticism from the opposition parties for its failure to secure a deal with Altmann at an earlier stage.
 The city of Vienna also asserted that buying back the paintings was a "moral duty".

+Auction

+When Altmann was asked what she wanted to do with the paintings, she stated "I would not want any private person to buy these paintings, ...
+It is very meaningful to me that they are seen by anybody who wants to see them, because that would have been the wish of my aunt."
+However, eventually all paintings except for Portrait of Adele Bloch-Bauer I ended up in private collections.